STALFivlabs/ASR/README.md

 ### Results

-On a database size of 4 speakers, the LPC and LPCC algorithms have observed 100% and 25% accuracy respectively.
+On a database size of 4 speakers, the LPC and LPCC algorithms have observed 100% and upto 50% accuracy respectively.
 However, it is expected to decrease with more number of samples.

 **References**
 - LPC [literature](http://www.practicalcryptography.com/miscellaneous/machine-learning/tutorial-cepstrum-and-lpccs/)